Pre-Foundation Portfolio Preparation for 16-18 Year Olds

 - Self-portrait / study in sketch book of architecture

-- Visit to Wallace Collection
+- Visit to a London gallery

 - Drawing in Sketchbooks from Museum and local area